derek-dorey/TFTP-Server/README.txt

 RUNNING THE PROGRAM
 =====================

+	Client Side:
 		1. Import project into Eclipse.
+		2. Run the ClientInterface

+	Server Side:
+		1. Import project into Eclipse.
-	2. Build the program and compile it.
+		2. Run the Server

 RUNNING THE PROGRAM IN TEST OR VERBOSE MODE
 ===========================================
-	To run the client in test mode use "-t" as an argument.
-	To run the server, client or error simulator in verbose mode use "--v" as an argument.

-	1. Click on Run -> Run Configurations...
-	2. Open "Java Application" in the left list and click on the application you want to run
-	3. Click on the "Arguments" tab
-	4. Put any arguments in the first field called "Program Arguments" i.e, --v -t
-	5. Run program

-	*NOTE*
-		These settings will remain until you change them.
-And now you don't have to go to run configuration, you can just run the program like usually and those parameters will apply.
+	Client:
+		While ClientInterface is running you can type in the following commands:
+			* set verbose on
+			* set verbose off
+			* set mode normal
+			* set mode test
+	Server:
+		While the server is running you can type in the following commands:
+			* set verbose on
+			* set verbose off

 IMPLEMENTATION DETAILS
 ======================

 1. Client.java implements the client side of the TFTP as follows:

 	* Create a read request or write request base on the request type.